s417-lama/ppopp21-preemption-artifact/README.md

 Those packages must be available on compute nodes.

-- Intel compiler, OpenMP, and MPI
+- Intel compiler, MKL, OpenMP, and MPI
     - We checked the results with version 19.0.4.243
     - Although some benchmarks can run with gcc, it is better to use the Intel compiler suite if possible, especially for application evaluations (chol, hpgmg, lammps), which can be highly affected by the perfomance of OpenMP and MPI
 - Basic compilation tools (CMake, autotools, GNU Make, ...)